Smoking-Meat.com is supported by its readers. We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.

-Lay the completed pieces onto a Bradley rack as shown in the picture below:
+Lay the completed pieces onto a Bradley rack or Weber grill pan as shown in the picture below:

 I recommend that you get the smoker going while the chicken is brining but if you did not, you might want to place the chicken back in the fridge if it's going to take more than 30 minutes.